 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: 3 & 5

-Additional maths sessions targeted at disadvantaged pupils who require further maths support.
-Maths intervention approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds 4 --- --- ---

-Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
+Targeted phonics interventions are more effective when delivered as regular sessions over a period up to 12 weeks: 1,3 Additional maths sessions targeted at disadvantaged pupils who require further maths support.
+Maths intervention approaches have a strong evidence base indicating a positive impact on pupils, particularly those from disadvantaged backgrounds Doodle Maths and Timestable Rockstars online interventions time to csupport catch up.
+2 Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.

-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment:
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment 5